Aiven-Labs/workshop-multimodal-search-CLIP-OpenSearch/README.md

 Go to [2-process-and-upload.ipynb](2-process-and-upload.ipynb) and run the notebook steps one by one.
 The last step will take several minutes to iterate over the photos.

-**The following OpenSearch walkthrough still needs double checking**
+### Look at the index with the OpenSearch Dashboard

-We can use the OpenSearch dashboard to see the contents of the index:
+We can use the OpenSearch Dashboard to see the contents of the index:
 1. In the service Overview for the Aiven for OpenSearch service, choose the **OpenSearch Dashboards** tab
 2. Copy the **Password** to your clipboard
 3. Open the OpenSearch Dashboards URI, login as user `avnadmin` with the copied password